The Best Blenders of 2021: Comparison, Reviews & Buying Guide

 Any blender will work fine for this task, but the Magic Bullet Baby Care System took it to heart.
 It comes with a complete set of accessories that you’ll be needing when preparing a healthy and delicious meal for your little one.

 At an affordable price, you’ll get a handled short cup, a batch bowl, two sets of extractor blades, an easy pop silicone batch tray, 6-date dial storage cups, and a tray to hold those cups in place.

 The best thing about these accessories is it’s BPA and phthalates free.
 You can rest assured that the food that your baby eats is free from these known harmful plastic compounds.

 #13 Ninja BN801 – Best All-Around Blender

-The Ninja BN801 or the Ninja Kitchen System is the big sibling of our 2nd best blender.
-They are identical in terms of power and blend quality, but the former has more accessories to offer.
+The Ninja BN801 or the Ninja Kitchen System is the big sibling of Ninja Professional Blender.
+They are identical in terms of power and blend quality, but the former is complete with accessories.

 When you purchase the Ninja Kitchen System, you’ll get a 72 oz (2.1 L) Total Crushing pitcher, a pair of 24 oz (700 ml) single-serve cups with spout lids, and a full-sized food processor kit.

 Indeed, it’s an all-in-one kitchen equipment, or let me say the best blender for everything.

 The weird quirk about the Ninja brand is that their accessories are usually not cross-compatible.
 If you purchased the standalone Ninja BN701, you can’t buy the food processor kit at a later date.
 If you do, it won’t fit, and you won’t find any button to operate it.